vishmishra8199/JAVS_E-Com/README.md

-# JAVS Ecommerce
+# JAVS Ecommerce - Vishal Mani Mishra, Aditya Gonnade, P. Sujith, Jatin Kasera (Swimlane)

 The project involves the development of a sophisticated and user-friendly e-commerce platform that connects buyers and sellers.
-Leveraging .NET for backend development and Angular for frontend development, the platform aims to provide a seamless shopping experience for customers while offering robust management tools for vendors
+Leveraging .NET for backend development and Angular for frontend development, the platform aims to provide a seamless shopping experience for customers while offering robust management tools for vendors.

 ## Use Case Scenario: